 Instead of specific portfolio plans like

-Get started with Groundfloor through my link and earn $10 towards your first Groundfloor investment.
+Get started with Groundfloor through my link and earn $10 towards your first Groundfloor investment when you fund your account.

 I’ve seen Crowdstreet around, but I’m not as familiar with the company as some of the others.
 Their deals primarily focus on commercial real estate properties.